tlienart/SimonCoste.github.io/research.md

 +++
 @def tags = ["syntax", "code"]

-# Preprints, papers, documents
+# Preprints, papers, work in progress

 \toc

-# The spectral point of view on large networks
+# Extremal eigenvalues

 I study spectral properties of random objects like graphs and matrices, and their application to statistical inference problems.
 The use of low-dimensional spectral embeddings has proven to be a fruitful method in such problems as matrix completion, community detection, graph alignment, etc. I recently got into spectral convolutions in graph neural networks.